The genuine ouc.exe file is a software component of Enhanced Mobile Switching Center (EMSC) by Huawei Technologies Co., Ltd..

 Description: Ouc.exe is not essential for the Windows OS and causes relatively few problems.
 Ouc.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\.

 It is not a Windows system file.
-The program has no visible window.
-The application has no file description.
-Therefore the technical security rating is 58% dangerous, however you should also read the user reviews.
+There is no information about the author of the file.
+The program is not visible.
+Therefore the technical security rating is 60% dangerous, however you should also read the user reviews.

 Recommended: Identify ouc.exe related errors